-Fly Fishing, the art of casting your chosen fly by using the weight of the fly line to cast that fly.
+Fly Fishing, is the art of casting your chosen fly by using the weight of the fly line to cast that fly.

-NEWS FLASH: It is actually easier to catch trout Fly Fishing in Branson Mo than probably any other place in the country!
+NEWS FLASH: It is actually easier to catch wild trout Fly Fishing in Branson Mo than probably any other place in the country!
 And out of a boat when they are generating water at Lake Taneycomo in Branson Mo It is also easier to catch trout on a FLY ROD than any other type of fishing equipment!
-In short if you want to catch fish on Lake Taneycomo you need to at least try Fly Fishing!
+In short, if you want to catch fish on Lake Taneycomo you need to at least try Fly Fishing!
 And hiring the right Fly Fishing Guide, One that is actually a fly fishing instructor!
-Is the quickest way to learn how to get started fly fishing.
+Is the quickest way to learn how to successfully get started fly fishing.

-I have not to this day had a client that I have put a fly rod in his or her hand that has wanted to switched back to or switched to a spinning rod!
+I have not to this day had a client that I have put a fly rod in his or her hand that has wanted to switch back to or switched to a spinning rod!

 Fly fishing lines come in the same weights as the rods and you should match them to the rod size or possibly one size bigger or smaller at the most.
 Sometimes if I want to slow the action of a rod I will push the rod by going to a larger or one size bigger fly line than the rod is rated at or if you want to speed up the action of a rod you will go with one size smaller fly line.

 The actual length of fly line you need to let out of your fly rod will only need to be the amount you can effectively control.
-I see way to many fly fishers that think you must cast great distances and have lots of extra line off your fly reel to catch fish, this is incorrect.
+I see way too many fly fishers that think you must cast great distances and have lots of extra lines off your fly reel to catch fish, this is incorrect.
 You only need the minimum amount of fly line off your reel that you can actually CONTROL!